 License

-Akaunting appears to have several advantages over Frappe Books, particularly in popularity, activity and features.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Both Akaunting and Frappe Books have their unique strengths and serve similar purposes effectively.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Vue.
 However, they differ in their additional technology choices: Akaunting uses SCSS, PHP, Laravel while Frappe Books leverages Bash, Typescript.